 The date and time portable recording system data was collected and deleted is accessible in Visual Labs.
-All BWC data collected from the time period December 16, 2019, through December 31, 2021, is classified as private or non-public data.
-The Audit Log Report within Visual Labs and an Excel spreadsheet document how the data are used.
+Both public and private or nonpublic BWC data was collected during the audit period.
+The Visual Labs Audit Log Report, an Excel spreadsheet, and the case file document how the data are used.
 The audit log is maintained in Visual Labs after deletion of BWC video.

 The Visual Labs audit log documents each and every action taken from the creation of the recording to its deletion, as well as access of the audit log after BWC data has been deleted.